Bob Sapp: Wrestle-1 (2013)

-Inoki Genome Federation (2014)
+Inoki Genome Federation (2009–2014)

-In 2014, he would compete in the Inoki Genome Federation (IGF) and would lose to Aztecaser in his debut match.
+In 2009, he would compete in the Inoki Genome Federation (IGF).
+His last match was a lost to Aztecaser on December 31, 2014.

+Later career (2014–2017)

+After leaving IGF, Sapp continued to wrestle in Japan until 2017.

 Kickboxing and mixed martial arts career

-In 2002, after Sapp was released from WCW, he was picked up by FX for its amateur boxing show The Toughman Competition.
+In 2000, after Sapp was released from WCW, he was picked up by FX for its amateur boxing show The Toughman Competition.
 Sapp was pitted against William "The Refrigerator" Perry as a pro wrestling representative and, despite not having any prior boxing experience, won by knocking out Perry in round 2.
 Then Sapp's friend and trainer Sam Greco showed his match to Kazuyoshi Ishii, chairman of Japanese kickboxing promotion K-1.
 Ishii then invited Sapp to Japan in order to start a career in the ring, seeing a combination of great potential and great marketability in him.
 After training for six months in United States in the AMC Pankration and Team Quest gyms, he would be sent to mixed martial arts company Pride Fighting Championship, which had expressed interest on him too, in order to make his professional debut first under such rules.
 Sapp competed under both rulesets indistinctly for the rest of his career, usually for the promotion K-1.